DEVELOPING Black land access, ownership, STEWARDSHIP and sovereignty

 DONATE TO THE LIBH FUND

-Join the Land in Black Hands Fund Steering Committee:
+Join the Land in Black Hands Fund Steering Committee (take this survey!):

-This committee, made up of Black members of the Kingston community and surrounding area, will determine how to spend the Kingston Land Trust’s Land in Black Hands Fund (currently $18,000)
+This committee, made up of Black members of the Kingston community and surrounding area, will determine how to spend the Kingston Land Trust’s Land in Black Hands Fund (currently $18,000, with fundraising ongoing).
+Compensation is available for committee service.

-If you identify as Black and believe in cooperative ownership and ecological stewardship of land, attend our informational zoom meeting: June 30, 2021 at 6pm!
+If you identify as Black and believe in cooperative ownership and ecological stewardship of land, attend the informational zoom meetings on June 30 and July 9th, 2021 at 6pm!

 The Kingston Land Trust is forming this committee to further center the voices and needs of Black people that have been violently dispossessed of land and sovereignty, for generations, across what is known as the USA.
 The fund provides the opportunity to translate ideas generated over the past three years of Land in Black Hands community discussions into a tangible land-based project in the Kingston area.